-Proactive routing protocols maintain regular and up to date routing information about each node in the network by propagating route updation at fixed time intervals throughout the network, when there is a change in network topology.
-As the routing information is usually maintained in tables, so these protocols are also called table-driven protocols i.e. ad hoc on demand distance vector protocol (AODV), dynamic source routing (DSR), admission control enabled on-demand routing (ACOR) and associativity based routing (ABR).
-Reactive routing protocols establish the route to a destination only when there is a demand for it, so these protocols are also called on demand protocols i.e., destination sequenced distance vector (DSDV), optimized link state routing (OLSR), wireless routing protocol (WRP) and cluster head gateway switch routing (CGSR).
-When a source wants to send to a destination, it uses the route discovery mechanisms to find the path to the destinations by to initiating route request.
-When a route has been established, then route remains valid till the destination is reachable or when the route is expired.
-Hybrid routing protocols is the combination of both proactive and reactive routing protocols i.e. temporary ordered routing algorithm (TORA), zone routing protocol (ZRP), hazy sighted link state (HSLS) and orderone routing protocol (OOPR).
+Proactive routing protocol maintains regular and up to date routing information about each node in the network by propagating route updation at fixed time intervals throughout the network, when there is a change in network topology.
+As the routing information is usually maintained in tables, so these protocols are also called table-driven protocols i.e. Ad hoc On Demand distance Vector protocol (AODV), Dynamic Source Routing (DSR), Admission Control enabled On-demand Routing (ACOR) and Associativity Based Routing (ABR).
+Reactive routing protocols establish the route to a destination only when there is a demand for it, so these protocols are also called on demand protocols i.e., Destination Sequenced Distance Vector (DSDV), Optimized Link State Routing (OLSR), Wireless Routing Protocol (WRP) and Cluster head Gateway Switch Routing (CGSR).
+When a source wants to send to a destination, it uses the route discovery mechanisms to find the path to the destinations by initiating route request.
+When a route are established, then route remains valid till the destination is reachable or when the route is expired.
+Hybrid routing protocols is the combination of both proactive and reactive routing protocols i.e. Temporary Ordered Routing Algorithm (TORA), Zone Routing Protocol (ZRP), Hazy Sighted Link State (HSLS) and Orderone Routing Protocol (OOPR).
 Proactive and reactive algorithms are used to route packets.
 The route is established with proactive routes and uses reactive flooding for new mobile nodes.
-In this paper we have compared MANETs routing protocols from reactive, proactive and hybrid categories, as we have used randomly one protocol from each categories as from reactive AODV, proactive OLSR, hybrid TORA.
+In this paper we have compared MANETs routing protocols from reactive, proactive and hybrid categories, as we have used randomly one protocol from each categories as from reactive AODV, proactive OLSR, hybrid TORA; for simulation evaluation of quality of service factors.

-A. Ad Hoc on Demand Distance Vector Protocol (AODV)
+A. Ad Hoc on Demand Distance Vector (AODV)

-AODV is reactive protocol and construct route on demand and aims to reduce routing load [1].
-It uses a table driven routing framework and destination sequence numbers for routing packets to destination mobile nodes and has location independent algorithm.
+Ad hoc on demand distance vector protocol is reactive protocol.
+It constructs route on demand and aims to reduce routing load [1].
+It uses a table driven routing framework, destination sequence numbers for routing packets to destination mobile nodes and has location independent algorithm.
 It sends messages only when demanded and it has bi-directional route from the source and destination.
 When it has packets to send from source to destinations mobile node (MN) then it floods the network with route request (RREQ) packets.
-When a node receives an AODV control packet from a neighbor, or creates or updates a route for a particular destination or subnet, it checks its route table for an entry for the destination.
-All mobile nodes that receive the RREQ checks its routing table to find out that if it is the destination node or if it has fresh route to the destination then it unicast route reply (RREP) which is routed back on a temporary reverse route generated by RREQ from source node, or else it re-broadcast RREQ.
+All mobile nodes that receive the RREQ from neighbor or update message then it checks routing table to find out that if it is the destination node or if it has fresh route to the destination then it unicast route reply (RREP) which is routed back on a temporary reverse route generated by RREQ from source node, or else it re-broadcast RREQ.